johnno1962/String16/README.md

 wrapped in a struct which controls how the elements are displayed.

-Thereafter, you can index into or modify the Array any way you please but be aware that all all integer indexes represent the start of valid Unicoded characters.
+Thereafter, you can index into or modify the Array any way you please but be aware that not all integer indexes represent the start of valid Unicoded characters.
 For correct procesing, use the `String16.Index16` struct or better still the [StringIndex](https://github.com/johnno1962/StringIndex) package has been integrated to use expressions such as the following: